-Awards under the 2006 Plan are generally granted without a requirement that the participant pay consideration in the form of cash or property for the grant (as distinguished from the exercise), except to the extent required by law.
-Subject to the prohibition on repricings and certain exchanges with respect to options and SARs, as described above under "Stock Options and SARs," the Committee may, however, grant awards in exchange for other awards under the 2006 Plan awards or under other Company plans, or other rights to payment from us, and may grant awards in addition to and in tandem with such other awards, rights or other awards.
+As described above under "Stock Options and SARs," repricings of stock options and SARs is not permitted without stockholder approval.
+The Committee may, however, grant awards in exchange for other awards under the 2016 Plan or under other Company plans, or other rights to payment from us, and may grant awards in addition to such other awards, rights or other awards.